Finding a supervisor

 - David Liggins - epistemological arguments against abstract objects.

-- John O’Neill - environmental ethics and intellectual property rights.
+- John O’Neill - environmental ethics.

 - Michael Scott - expressivist theories of moral and religious discourse.